To use the basic PayPal WPS integration, you need one or two form fields: a price or product field and an optional quantity field.

 There are two modes for Paypal WPS integration: Production and Test.
 Production is the mode that lets you accept real payments.
 Test mode lets you test your form in the sandbox to see if it's working.
 You will need a Paypal sandbox account in order to use test mode.

 Note: Since PayPal Standard (WPS) is an off-form payment processor integration that collects credit card information after submission, a credit card field is not required on the form itself.
-If you do add a credit card field to the form to collect that information in addition to processing payments in PayPal WPS you'll need to enable Data Encryption for those fields to appear as visible on the live form.

 Here are the solutions to a couple frequently encountered issues: